Karthi-DStech/GAN-Driven-Biomaterial-Discovery/README.md

 - `options/`:
     - `base_options.py`: Basic Command-line arguments for the training script.
     - `train_options.py`: Hyperparameter Command-line arguments for the training script.

 - `utils/`:
     - `images_utils.py`: Utilities for image handling.
-    - custom_layers.py`: This file contains custom layers used in the GAN architecture.
+    - `custom_layers.py`: This file contains custom layers used in the GAN architecture.
-    - losses.py`: This file contains loss functions used in the GAN training process.
+    - `losses.py`: This file contains loss functions used in the GAN training process.
-    - tb_visualizer.py`: This file provides a TensorBoard visualizer for monitoring GAN training progress.
+    - `tb_visualizer.py`: This file provides a TensorBoard visualizer for monitoring GAN training progress.
-    - utils.py`:  This file contains various utility functions used in the GAN project.
+    - `utils.py`:  This file contains various utility functions used in the GAN project.
+    - `weights_init.py`: This file contains weight initialization functions for the GAN architecture.

 - `train.py`: Script for training the model without TensorBoard logging.
-- `updated_train.py`: Script for training the model with TensorBoard logging.
+- `call_methods.py`: Script for training the model with TensorBoard logging.

 ### Requirements